anshul978/HTML-project/README.md

-# HTML-Project from Ground Zero Level
+# HTML-Project from Ground To Zero Level

-Hey there, welcome to our HTML open source project.
-Redesign the HTML landing page and have fun doing it.
+Hey there, welcome to our HTML open source project Redesign the HTML landing page and have fun doing it.
 Happy coding :)

 # Contribution Guide